The "ABC" of Legal Liquor in Virginia

 Leveraging our flexibility as an independent authority and the creativity of our employees, we have become nimbler and more customer-focused, enabling us to better serve Virginians at the highest level for decades to come.

-In 2023, Governor Youngkin proposed a reduction in the authority's budget.
-The independent Board of Directors rejected that proposal.
-Since the Authority was self-funded from its sales, it did not need to comply with the governor's proposal.20
+In 2023, Governor Youngkin proposed a reduction in the authority's expenses so the state would get more net revenue.
+The independent Board of Directors initially rejected that proposal.
+Since the Authority was self-funded from its sales, it did not need to comply with the governor's proposal.
+However, the Governor directed the board members to vote again, after chastising them for neglecting their duties.

 the ABC store in Staunton still includes the traditional glass bricks, but is now self-service